ajengoctav/STM32F407/README.md

 And if we turn the board a lil bit lower, the blue LED will be off and the LED in the down side will light up.
 ![tilt 4](https://user-images.githubusercontent.com/32242310/32766946-c677ef22-c943-11e7-93c1-2594fe896ca1.jpg)
 And if we make the board vertical (up side), the LED in the upper side will light up.

+## Blink
+When the 'getting started program' in eclipse is uploaded to the board, there will be no more mouse function.
+It all turns into blink function.
+So the 4 LEDs will be blink simultaneously with time delay.

 ## Move to Debugging
 Debugging is identify and remove errors from the program.